upTPM: Unbounded Preprocessing for Schnorr Multi-Signatures on TPM: Related Work

 Cryptographic signature schemes are an essential factor in controlling the access, authenticity, and integrity of users in any communication network \cite{schnorr1991efficient}.
-Early digital signature scheme of Schnorr \cite{schnorr1991efficient}, based on the difficulty of the discrete logarithm problem of large primes $p$ in $\mathbb{Z}_{p}$ provided authenticity and verification that applies to electronic cash.
-The authenticity and verification of a single signature are similar to an aggregated signature called multi-signatures: a signature that, when aggregated, can be verified in the form of a single signature of the same size and independent from the number of participants in the signing process.
+Early digital signature scheme of Schnorr \cite{schnorr1991efficient}, based on the difficulty of the discrete logarithm problem of large primes $p$ in $\mathbb{Z}_{p}$ provided authenticity and verification.